-If a disabled adult in your group needs a career, then the carer travels free.
+If a disabled adult in your group needs a carer, then the carer travels free.
 Please provide an up to date Proof of Disability Living Allowance document.

 The concessionary ticket is free of charge and only one is issued per disabled person.
 Pulteney Cruisers reserves the right to request ‘proof of a disability’ before complying with our free carer policy.
 Please bring along a disability living allowance letter (no more than 12 months old) or similar.

 There is toilet onboard for Staff and emergencies only.
 The toilet is not adapted for disabled users.